Three women with legal actions against Trump. Who poses the greatest danger?

 Zervos alleges that in 2007 Trump kissed her and touched her in a sexual way.
 Trump has repeatedly denied her claims.

-Zervos' defamation claim against Trump is that he intentionally published a false statement of fact which injured her.
-Now that a New York Court has allowed her case to proceed, the next step is discovery, where the parties exchange information, and appear for depositions.
+Zervos' defamation claim against Trump is that he intentionally published a false statement of fact that injured her.
+Now that a New York court has allowed her case to proceed, the next step is discovery, where the parties exchange information, and appear for depositions.
 These are interviews conducted under oath, where the witness must answer all questions, unless privileged or plainly improper and prejudicial.

 Additionally, because depositions are sworn testimony, the perils of perjury lurk behind every answer to every question.